AaronSadlerUK/Umbraco.Community.UmbNav/README.md

 - Display the property editor as full width in the back office (Hide the label)
 - Add an image to a menu item
 - TagHelper
-- GetLinkHtml extension for Umbraco V8 and V9
 - Add label items

 ### Installation